 Try telling them that if they start to fight over the last M&Ms?
 If you fancy knowing more about chocolate during the war head over to this blog post here.

-Cocoa tree only grows close to the earth equator
+10. Cocoa tree only grows close to the earth’s equator

-West Africa now produces the most chocolate with Ivory Coast being the world’s biggest producer.
-We’ve researched the top 10 chocolate producing countries and it’s been quite an eye opener!
+West Africa now produces the most chocolate with Ivory Coast being the world’s biggest producer with between 30-40% of total cocoa grown there.
+The top 10 chocolate producing countries also include Ghana, Peru and Brazil.